 2.2 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-BIMM Limited is a company incorporated and registered in England and Wales under company number 09446245 and whose registered office is situated at 38-42 Brunswick St West Hove, East Sussex, BN3 1EL and trades as The British and Irish Modern Music Institute.
-BIMM is the controller and responsible for your personal data (we will be referred to as “BIMM”, “we”, “us” or “our” in this privacy notice).
+BIMM Limited and BIMM Group Limited are companies incorporated and registered in England and Wales under company numbers 06347465 and 07172561, and whose registered office is situated at 38-42 Brunswick St West Hove, East Sussex, BN3 1EL and trades as BIMM Institute.
+BIMM Institute is the controller and responsible for your personal data (we will be referred to as “BIMM”, “we”, “us” or “our” in this privacy notice).

 4.1 If you have any queries about this privacy notice or how we process your personal data, you can contact our Data Protection Officer by email: firstname.lastname@example.org; by telephone: +44 (0) 8442 646 666; or by post: Data Protection Officer, BIMM, 38-42 Brunswick St West, Hove, East Sussex, BN3 1EL.